Council House Fight: Killing of the peace delegates

-The Comanche entered the courthouse with only one captive, fourteen year old, Matilda Lockhart.
-Before she was let go, the Indians addressed the court that the little ransom paid for the Putnam boy two weeks before would be made up with this transaction.
-The captive was handed to Mary Maverick, who escorted the prisoner into another room and interviewed her.
-Miss Lockhart, though a tiny girl, had been beaten, repeatedly gang raped and had suffered burns to her body.
-Miss Lockhart “[w]as utterly degraded, and could not hold up her head again.
+Contrary to the expectations of the Texians who—oblivious to the fractionalized structure of independent Comanche bands—had demanded a return of all white captives held in all Comanche bands, the attending Comanche chiefs brought only one white captive.
+The white captive was Matilda Lockhart, a 16-year-old girl, captured at age 14 while picking pecans with her cousins, the Putnams.
+She had been sold to several Indian men.
+Mary Maverick, who helped care for the girl, wrote almost sixty years after the event that Lockhart had been beaten, sexually assaulted and had suffered burns to her body.
+Miss Lockhart "[w]as utterly degraded, and could not hold up her head again.
 Her head, arms, and face were full of bruises, and sores, and her nose actually burnt off to the bone-all the fleshy end gone, and a great scab formed on the end of the bone.
 Both nostrils were wide open and denuded of flesh.
 She told a piteous tale of how dreadfully the Indians had beaten her, and how they would wake her from her sleep by sticking a chunk of fire to her flesh, especially to her nose...her body had many scars from the fire".